lebronjamesuit/kubernetes-cluster-01/README.md

 # Deplo microservice to GKE (Google Kubernetes Engine)

-# Maven
-  Build image for Dcoker Hub from Maven mvn spring-boot:build-image -DskipTests
+Given that we all know how to build docker image from local Docker Deamon.

-# Docker Images:
+# Docker Images: Pay attention to image:TAG please.
   1)  You can pull docker image to your OWN local machine -- Exchange ---
     "docker pull jamesfloatingmarket1508/mss-currency-exchange-k8s:0.0.11-SNAPSHOT"